deepbsd/monsters-rolodex/README.md

 1. I used npm instead of yard as the instructor did.
 (I had to translate the commands on the CLI and in package.json)
 2. I already have a deployment at deepbsd.github.io that might interfere with deepbsd.github.io/monsters-rolodex

+As I look at the page with inspector tools, I see a webpack minified script was supposed to create the page, but unfortunately it didn't.
+There were a number of resources that simply aren't available apparently.
+The build script failed.
+Not sure how or why.